image of computer and ipad with graph and student names

 — JoJo (Paraprofessional, 2 years experience)

-Supporting evidence: Experience mapping revealed that the most concentrated pain points occurred in the post-data collection phase.
-When teachers had to make sense of the data collected.
+Supporting evidence: Experience mapping revealed that the most concentrated pain points occurred in the post-data collection phase (when teachers had to make sense and communicate the data collected).
 Survey responses and interviews confirmed this stage as the most time-consuming and overlooked, highlighting a major opportunity to reduce friction and deliver real time savings.

-Supporting evidence: Experience mapping revealed that the most concentrated pain points occurred in the post-data collection phase.
-When teachers had to make sense of the data collected.
+Supporting evidence: Experience mapping revealed that the most concentrated pain points occurred in the post-data collection phase (when teachers had to make sense and communicate the data collected).
 Survey responses and interviews confirmed this stage as the most time-consuming and overlooked, highlighting a major opportunity to reduce friction and deliver real time savings.

 KEY INSIGHT #3